gravyboat/bulkeats/content/Articles/brownrice.rst

 :image: brownrice_small.jpg

-Brown rice is an essential park of my bulking diet, it's extremely easy to make and provides a huge chunk of my nutrition needs.
-Rice is also one of the cheapest fillers you're going to be able to find, which makes it great when you're trying to bulk on a budget.
+Brown rice is an essential park of my bulking diet, it's extremely easy to make and provides a huge chunk of my caloric requirements.
+Rice is also one of the cheapest fillers you're going to be able to find which makes it great when you're trying to bulk on a budget.

 .. image:: images/brownrice_large.jpg